 No. Some applicants have published a lot, some a little.
 We are interested in both.

 Prose manuscripts should be double-spaced.
 Whenever possible it is helpful when your name appears on each page.
 We will not review books, CDs or any materials other than your manuscript printed on standard paper.

 Good writing comes from any number of backgrounds.
 Admission is based on the merit of the writing.

 Can I keep my full-time job while earning my M.F.A.?

 We recognize that employment is a fact of life, not just for many students, but also for a majority of writers.
 Therefore our core classes meet in the evenings during the week.
 Our program seeks writers who want to give as much time as possible to their writing.

 For Fall 2018 admission, the priority deadline is April 15, 2018.
 Applications submitted after April 15 will be reviewed on a rolling basis.
 Applications may be e-mailed to [email protected] or sent to:

 Do I need to take the GRE?

 No, nor do we require any other standardized test scores.
-We find they provide a poor measure of writing ability.

 Do those recommending me need to be professors or teachers who know my writing?